DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>This is far from a bad album, however I left it a bit let down due to how high of a standard the singles set for the full project. &quot;Cinnamon&quot; and &quot;Off the Rails&quot;, especially, are a couple of the catchiest and most exciting songs I&#x27;ve heard all year, but they are two standouts on an album of mostly pop I&#x27;ve been listening to for close to a decade now.
-Props to &quot;Prey4U&quot; for getting close to matching their energy.
+Props to &quot;Prey4U&quot; for getting close to matching their energy. <br>
 I also have a bit of an issue with the sequencing of the album.
 In my opinion, the &quot;Off the Rails&quot; should have opened the album, being a song that I could sprint a mile on, but instead Benee chose to kick things off with &quot;Demons&quot;, a slower, almost lethargic R&amp;B track.
-It&#x27;s not a bad song, but it&#x27;s lacking intrigue.
+It&#x27;s not a bad song, but it&#x27;s lacking intrigue. <br>
 That could be said about most of the album, in fact.
 I was really missing any form of narrative throughline.
 Not to bring up &quot;Off the Rails&quot; so much, but that song tells the story of a girl who&#x27;s taking advantage of the destruction and chaos of fame, and it&#x27;s frankly pretty profound when you think about it.
-That idea does not show up anywhere else on the album, and I think it was a missed opportunity.
+That idea does not show up anywhere else on the album, and I think it was a missed opportunity. <br>
 In summary, Ur an Angel I&#x27;m Just Particles is a decently fun but basic pop album which, despite it&#x27;s standouts, holds on too close to the lockdown vibes of 2020 and lacks a hook, despite its many excellent hooks. </p>
   </div>